task-proxemics/XLeRobot/README.md

 ---

+## 🎯 Hardware
+Please see hardware assembly details at
+- Why use IKEA and Anker ?
+- They are both selling world wide.
+- IKEA RASKOG cart is famous around the world as the
+- Though anker may seem a little expensive, the technology is worth it.
+At least 10 hours of continuous action

+---

 ## 🎯 Demo Video 0.0.5

 This is currently just a single arm version of directly implementing Lekiwi, teleoped with another arm